 Nicholas Marcus Thompson is an award-winning advocate, labor union, and non-profit executive.
 He strives to dismantle systemic discrimination from Canada's civil services, labour unions, and all other areas of Canadian life.
 He has been featured as a speaker at many prestigious institutions such as Amnesty International, the Senate of Canada, and the United Nations in Geneva, Switzerland.

-As President of the Union of Taxation Employees Toronto North, Thompson represents employees at the Canada Revenue Agency.
-He also served as 2nd A/Regional Executive Vice President of the Public Service Alliance of Canada Ontario, Vice President of the Greater Toronto Area Council, and Chair of the Toronto Racially Visible Committee, representing racialized workers across all federal workplaces in the Toronto region.
+Mr. Thompson has served in many elected roles in Canada's labour movement.
+Since 2018 he has served as the President of the Union of Taxation Employees Toronto North, representing workers at the Canada Revenue Agency.
+He previously served as 2nd A/Regional Executive Vice President, Vice President of the Greater Toronto Area Council, and Chair of the Toronto Racially Visible Committee at the Public Service Alliance of Canada.